-Jesse Palmer, who served as the fifth Bachelor in 2004, and host for season 26 of "The Bachelor," will also take the reins of the next season of "The Bachelorette," set to air in July 2022.
+Jesse Palmer, who served as the fifth Bachelor in 2004, and host for "The Bachelor" and "The Bachelorette," will also take the reins of the first season of "The Golden Bachelor," set to air in Fall 2023.

 "For more than 20 years, 'The Bachelor' has brought the world dozens of unforgettable love stories, including at one time, my own," said Jesse Palmer.
 "Falling in love is one of life's greatest gifts, and I am humbled by the opportunity to return to the show as host this season to offer the newest Bachelor advice gained from firsthand experience and I am grateful to play a small part in his journey."